gazebosim/docs/get_started.md

 * [Gazebo Harmonic (LTS) installation](/docs/harmonic/install){.external} options (EOL 2028 Sep)
 * [Gazebo Fortress (LTS) installation](/docs/fortress/install){.external} options (EOL 2026 Sep)

+If you want to test the latest, unreleased Gazebo changes from `main`, see the [Rotary release](releasing/rotary.md) documentation.
+Rotary is a rolling release intended for maintainers and early adopters; new users should stick to one of the binary releases above.

 ## Step 2: Run

 After installing Gazebo in Step 1, you can launch Gazebo Sim, a 3D robotics